-A home purchase is a big decision.
-Do a little homework and follow some simple steps to ensure there are no surprises when the time comes for final signatures.
-A home is a long-term investment.
-A little advance research on your options will help you secure a manufactured home finance plan allows for a comfortable monthly expense you can live with.
+A manufactured home purchase is a big decision.
+That’s why we believe it’s always best to do a little homework and follow some simple steps to ensure there are no surprises when the time comes for final signatures.
+A home is a long-term investment, so researching ahead of time will help you secure a manufactured home financing plan that allows for a comfortable monthly expense you can live with.

-For any home buyer, pre-qualifying for a mortgage is always a good idea.
-If you are looking to purchase a manufactured home, there are a couple of alternatives if you meet the eligibility requirements.
+Pre-qualifying for a mortgage is always a good idea.
+If you are looking to purchase a manufactured home, there are a couple of alternatives that may prove a better fit if you meet the eligibility requirements.
 Determine if you are dealing with a lender or a broker.
-Brokers (arrange transactions; “find” lenders) are usually paid a fee for their services, separately from other lender fees.
+Brokers are usually paid a fee for their services, separately from other lender fees.

 Manufactured Homes Placed on a Leased Lot

 In a traditional mortgage the lender may take possession of the property that serves as security if the loan is in default.
-With a chattel mortgage, the lender has ownership of the chattel conditionally transferred to him until the loan has been satisfied, at which point the borrower resumes full control and ownership of the chattel (home).
+With a chattel mortgage, the lender has ownership of the chattel (in this case, the manufactured home that qualifies as personal property would be the chattel) conditionally transferred to him until the loan has been satisfied, at which point the borrower resumes full control and ownership of the chattel.

-Manufactured homes are constructed according to federal regulations administered by HUD (Housing and Urban Development, MHS Office of Manufactured Housing.)
+Manufactured homes are constructed according to federal regulations administered by the Housing and Urban Development (HUD), Office of Manufactured Housing (MHS).
 HUD is authorized to establish the federal standards that govern the design and construction of manufactured homes to assure they meet safety, quality, durability standards, as well as affordability.

 As you assess your finances and plan for home ownership, expect that any lender that is meeting the government qualified mortgage standard must document and verify your income, employment, assets, debts and credit rating to determine your candidacy to repay a loan.
 There are many tools available to help you explore your best options and estimate what to expect for the life of a loan.